Music Education Core Units

 This unit of study assists students in making the transition to music teaching professional.
 It draws on knowledge and skills derived from previous units of study, and provides students with a broader view of the social and professional contexts of teaching with reference to local, national and international educational settings.
 It focuses on special education and gender issues to explore of aspects of individual difference (cognitive, social, emotional and physical).
 In combination with the practical teaching experience in the associated unit of study, Professional Experience 3, this unit provides a foundation and opportunity for students to become reflective practitioners in the field of music education.
 The focus on individual needs of school students provides a specific perspective on special education required for teaching in NSW schools.

 Credit points: 12 Teacher/Coordinator: Dr Jennifer Rowley Session: Semester 1,Semester 2 Classes: 36-40 days placement in a school.
 Prerequisites: MUED3602 and MUED4602 Corequisites: MUED4632 Assessment: Professional Experience Report (100%)

 This unit of study provides the final professional experience for music education students.
-The program consists of a nine-week teaching block in a New South Wales secondary school.
+The program consists of a nine-week teaching block (4 days a week) in a New South Wales secondary school.
 Students will be required to teach both junior and senior secondary school music classes and undertake the daily responsibilities and activities of a music teacher.
 It is envisaged that in the final weeks of this unit students will be responsible for a music teacher's full day teaching program.
 This last practice teaching experience enables the student music teacher to put into practice theoretical and practical content of all previous music education courses completed in their four year degree.
 It provides experiences, through which student teachers further develop an understanding of the ethical and professional requirements of being a teacher, successfully communicate with their students and fellow teaching colleagues and become independent, self-motivated practicing music teachers.